ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.osDependencies.darwin` - array of OSX packages, that required for this adapter
 * `common.osDependencies.linux` - array of debian/centos packages, that required for this adapter (of course only OS with apt, apt-get, yum as package managers)
 * `common.osDependencies.win32` - not used, because win32 has no package manager
-* `common.os`                 - string or array of the supported operation systems, e.g. ["linux", "darwin"]
+* `common.os`                 - string or array of the supported operation systems, e.g. `["linux", "darwin"]`
 * `common.platform`           - **mandatory** possible values: Javascript/Node.js, more coming
 * `common.pugins.sentry`      - structure with the configuration data for the `sentry` plugin
 * `common.preserveSettings`   - string (or array) with names of attributes in common of instance, which will not be deleted.
 E.g. "history", so by setState('system.adapter.mqtt.0", {..}) the field common.history will not be deleted even if new object does not have this field.
-To delete the attribute it must be explicitly done with ```common:{history: null}```.
+To delete the attribute it must be explicitly done with `common: {history: null}`.
 * `common.readme`             - URL of the ReadMe file
 * `common.restartAdapters`    - array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]
 * `common.restartSchedule`    - CRON schedule to restart mode `daemon` adapters
 * `common.schedule`           - CRON schedule if adapter runs in mode `schedule`.
 * `common.serviceStates`      - [true/false or path] if adapter can deliver additional states.
-If yes, the path adapter/lib/states.js will be called and it give following parameters function (objects, states, instance, config, callback).
-The function must deliver the array of points with values like function (err, result) { result = [{id: 'id1', val: 1}, {id: 'id2', val: 2}]}
+If yes, the path `adapter/lib/states.js` will be called and it give following parameters function (objects, states, instance, config, callback).
+The function must deliver the array of points with values like `function (err, result) { result = [{id: 'id1', val: 1}, {id: 'id2', val: 2}]}`
 * `common.singletonHost`      - adapter can be installed only once on one host
 * `common.singleton`          - adapter can be installed only once in whole system
 * `common.stopBeforeUpdate`   - [true/false] if adapter must be stopped before update